devonfw-forge/devonfw4flutter-mts-app/README.md

   static final bool useMockData = false;
 }
 ```
->If you only wanna check out the Flutter application and don't care about it properly communicating with the Back-End, you can just put `useMockData = true`.
-It will now load local mock data instead of contacting the Back-End.

 #### Step 5
-Boot the Flutter My Thai Star Application in your AVD.
+Run the Flutter My Thai Star Application in your AVD.
 It should now be able to communicate with the Back-End in the docker container.